charles-m-knox/metropolis/README.md

 # Metropolis Algorithm for Energy, Temperature of Particles

+## Usage

+I'm currently running:

+ python metropolis_algorithm.py -R 3 -n 20000 -p 20

+and we will see the output when it's done.

 ## Introduction

 Uses the metropolis algorithm (i.e. Monte Carlo) to simulate the progression of a system of n particles at various Temperature values.